abhinavabcd/QuizApp_Android/README.md

 #QuizApp android
 This a  clone of popular trivia app QuizUp , written totally in android, without use of any graphic libraries.
-The server runs on tornado, can scale over multiple instances by deploying more webservers.
+The server runs on tornado, can scale over multiple instances by deploying more servers.
 QuizApp uses websockets for the multiplayer game.